kchenturtles/PassionfruitKitchen/content/posts/shrimp-egg-stir-fry.md

 tags: ["gluten-free", "pescetarian", "dairy-free"]
 toc: true
 dropCap: true
-summary: "When I was young, we used to get takeout from this one place in Chinatown (I don’t know the name, sadly.)
-I specifically remember this one dish I loved: their stir-fried shrimp and eggs."
+summary: "When I was young, we used to get takeout from this one place in Chinatown (I don’t remember the name, much to my sadness.)
+But I specifically remember this one dish I loved: their stir-fried shrimp and eggs."
 displayInMenu: true
 displayInList: true
 one-pot: true